-The findings of the empirical study show during this transitional period of the mid-1940s, the senior and preferred parts of the Bank leadership still leaning on the solid foundation of the transnational Sephardic ethnic network.
-A decade after its establishment, and although the death of its founder and leader Leon Recanati, the bank expanded its ethnic-base support essential in facilitating the accessibility of formal credit sources essential for socio-economic integration of their co-ethnics.
+During this transitional period in the mid-1940s, the findings of the empirical study indicate that senior and preferred segments of the Bank leadership still depended on the transnational Sephardic ethnic network.
+A decade after its establishment, following the death of Leon Recanati, the bank expanded its ethnic support base, facilitating access to the formal credit sources essential to the socio-economic integration of its co-ethnics.

-Yet, these findings point out to the efforts of its senior management, including the young generation, to expand the diversity of the ethnic networks of ordinary/regular stockholders in the bank from its diasporic co-ethnic elites as well as "recently arrived" Sephardic migrant elites, to also include non-Sephardic indigenous political elites belong to the pre-state institutional system.
-It seems that the growing acknowledgement among the second generation of the bank’ founder, that although the bank might be spawned with the support of the ethnic networks, led to aware it needed to become part of the mainstream to grow.

-Although connecting to the local cooperative agricultural institutions was done through kibbutzim and Moshavim that included immigrants from Greece and Bulgaria, the common cultural-area for Ladino speakers.
-Yet Attempt to expand the ethnic network base to nation-wide political institutions seemed successful, as the Jewish Agency became a significant shareholder of the regular stocks.
-This process indicate that both the chairman of the Bank, Moshe Carasso, who was already a veteran immigrant, and the next generation [of the bank's founder] represented by Harry Recanati, were in 1946, more integrated into the Yishuv life.
-Consequently they aspire to decrease relying on the co-ethnics for enlarging the ethnic entrepreneurs’ networks.
-Such Mixed embeddedness or use of multi-ethnic networks by immigrant/ethnic entrepreneurs seemed the best way to broaden the opportunity structures for such entrepreneurs and consolidated the establishment of the Sephardic entrepreneurial elites in the future state of Israel.
+However, these findings point to the efforts of its senior management, including the younger generation, to expand the ethnic diversity of ordinary/regular stockholders from its diasporic co-ethnic elites and recently-arrived Sephardic migrant elites, to also include non-Sephardic indigenous political elites belonging to the pre-state institutional system.
+It seems that Leon Recanati’s successors became aware that while the bank may have been founded on support from the ethnic networks, it needed to become part of the mainstream in order to grow.
+Connections to the local cooperative agricultural institutions were made through kibbutzim and moshavim that included immigrants from Greece and Bulgaria.
+Attempts to expand the ethnic base to nationwide political institutions seem to have been successful, as the Jewish Agency became a significant shareholder of regular stocks.
+This process indicates that both the chairman of the Bank, Moshe Carasso, already a veteran immigrant, and the next generation, represented by Harry Recanati, were more integrated into the Yishuv life by 1946.
+Consequently, they aspired to decrease reliance on co-ethnics to enlarge ethnic entrepreneur networks.
+Such mixed embeddedness, or use of multi-ethnic networks by immigrant/ethnic entrepreneurs, seemed the best way to broaden the opportunity structures for such entrepreneurs and consolidated the establishment of Sephardic entrepreneurial elites in the future state of Israel.

-Even a decade after its founding, in 1946, the bank's management has demonstrated their ability to recruit capital from their co-ethnic members through the Mediterranean network on the one hand, and co-ethnic migrant members of the spatial nation-wide on the other.
-The first connected to the entrepreneurial network close connected to the founder, Recanati, while the second connected to the Israeli establishment through co-ethnic immigrants.
-Both defined the establishing Sephardic elites that make the bank the third in size in the newborn State of Israel, and the largest private bank until 1983.
+In 1946, a decade after its founding, the bank’s management had demonstrated its ability to raise capital from both co-ethnic members through the Mediterranean network, and co-ethnic migrant members nationwide.
+The former was connected to the entrepreneurial network of founder Recanati, while the latter was connected to the Israeli establishment through co-ethnic immigrants.
+Both elements defined the Sephardic elites who established the bank and would go on to make it the third largest bank in the newborn State of Israel, and the largest private bank until 1983.

-While Leon Recanati the founder created a private bank to finance mainly Sephardic entrepreneurs, Harry Recanati of the young generation and later his brothers, broadened the ethnic-based private bank, while designing and recruiting it for the benefit of the national project, without nationalizing it.
+While Leon Recanati founded a private bank to finance primarily Sephardic entrepreneurs, Harry Recanati of the younger generation, and later his brothers, broadened the ethnic-based private bank, designing and mobilizing it for the benefit of the national project, without nationalizing it.

-This is a familiar strategy of Economic Governance suited to what Arie Krempf call “a regime of market nationalism” that is different from a liberal market economy regime.
+This is a familiar strategy of economic governance, suited to what Arie Krempf calls “a regime of market nationalism,” which differs from a liberal market economic regime.